Handloading: Priming tool

 Single-stage presses often do not provide an easy way of installing primers to ("priming") cases.
-Various add-on tools can be used for priming the case on the down-stroke, or a separate tool can be used.
-Since cases loaded by a single-stage press are done in steps, with the die being changed between steps, a purpose-made priming tool (so-called "primer" tool) — is often faster than trying to integrate a priming step to a press step, and also often more robust than a model that needs to be mounted and fitted onto a press, resulting in a more consistent primer seating depth.
+Various add-on tools can be used for priming the case using the press, or a separate tool can be used.
+Since cases loaded by a single-stage press are done in steps, with the die being changed between steps, a purpose-made, separate, priming tool is often faster than setting up a press to prime.
+Also, hand primers can be more consistent in setting primer depth due to being able to "feel" what the tool is doing.

-Powder measure
+Powder measuring

+Powder is measured by weight (usually grains or grams) but can dispensed by volume.
 Beginning reloading kits often include a weight-to-volume conversion chart for a selection of common powders and a set of powder volume measures graduated in small increments.
 By adding the various measures of powder the desired charge can be measured with a safe degree of accuracy.
-However, since multiple measures of powder are often needed, and since powder lots may vary slightly in density, a powder measure accurate to 1/10 gr is desirable.
+However, since weighing individual powder charges or using "dippers" can be time-consuming, a powder measuring dispensor is often used.
+A powder measure has a changeable or adjustable cavity to adjust the volume of the charge.
+A powder measure accurate to 1/10 gr is desirable.